-First, let’s start with a look at the original kitchen in all it’s dreadfulness.
+First, let’s start with a look at the original kitchen in all its dreadfulness.
 This is actually a picture from before we moved in.
 The first thing I notice (and hate) is how dark it is.
 Like dungeon dark.
 The black appliances, the cherry cabinets, the laminate floor all read about the same boring color scheme.
 We have already painted the walls an off-white and patched the many holes.
-The ceiling had spaghetti sauce spots all over it but those are removed.
+The ceiling had spaghetti sauce spots all over it but those have been removed.

 - Granite Counter tops and Sink : $4300

 - Faucet : $79

 - Airstone Kit and Breakfast Bar Wood: $350

 - Fridge : $1038 (originally over $1900 before rebates and 30% off sale)

 - Replacement Grills for Stove: $242 (full replacement would have been $1700)